-Andy Marshall's Genius Loci Digest: 22 August 2025
+Andy Marshall's Genius Loci Digest: In Pursuit of Spring

 This digest revels in the in-between, the transitional, the presence of absence.
 My camera with its dials and knobs and sharp focus has taken me into the blur of things.
 It has taught me that because things can't be measured it doesn't mean that it isn't there.
 The spirit of things, the essence of our places is as real as my shutter button.